Will President Akufo-Addo’s love for the Ghana Police go 'unrequited'?

 At a short ceremony at the Police headquarters in Accra, the President reaffirmed his administration's commitment “to build an impeccable Police Force” dedicated to ensuring “the safety and security of Ghanaians”.

-The Government wanted the Force to be capable of “maintaining the territorial integrity of the country”, the President said.
-It would, therefore, “continue to mobilize whatever assistance it could to enable the Police to give the people the kind of service they deserve".
+The government wanted the Force to be capable of “maintaining the territorial integrity of the country”, the President said.
+It would, therefore “continue to mobilize whatever assistance it could to enable the Police give the people the kind of service they deserve".

 The President‘s words must have sounded like music to the ears of the personnel of the Ghana Police Service.
 For it has,

 Over the years, been complaining about (1) the lack of transport to take the police to crime scenes to detect criminal activity and offer protection to those under threat;

 (2) The inadequacy of their communications facilities; and (3) the failure of the authorities to supply them even with mundane stationery (including a paper on which complainants can write their statements!)

 Also, because policemen and women are often overtaxed with bureaucratic or “red tape” duties, they create delays in their professional functions.
 Investigations never end and complainants and prospective witnesses alike are antagonized as they are told to “go and come… go and come!”

 Inadequate equipping, in particular, can expose the Force to ridiculous breaches of security.

 Thieves break into armoury at Police Station

 “Police have stepped up a manhunt for the suspects who broke into the armoury of a police station at Daboya, in the Northern Region,[who] made away with guns and [some rounds of] ammunition….